 So what is extraverted intuition?

-Extraverted intuitors (or Ne users as we’ll call them for short) are always looking to the future to see what could be.
+Ne-users are always looking to the future to see what could be.
 They love the world of limitless possibilities, and keep their minds open to constant growth and improvement.
 They tend to be very creative people, which is why the world of artists, musicians, and writers is full of Ne users.
 They desire new and novel experiences, and often become restless if left in a routine, unchanging place in life.

 Ne users are often groundbreaking entrepreneurs and visionaries; they have a desire to make things happen and make their mark on the world.
 They get a rush of excitement when they’re able to pursue their dreams and plans, and their naturally charismatic personalities makes it easy for them to find others to join them.